 Stadium: Estadio BBVA — hosting 5 matches.

 Transport tip: Monterrey's Metro covers the city's core.
-Uber is widely used and reliable for the suburbs and airport.
+Uber is widely used and reliable for the suburbs and the airport.

-Combining Canada + Mexico in One Trip
+Combining Canada and Mexico in one trip

 Generate a free itinerary that maps your specific matches, cities, and travel days at savvyjetsetter.ca/plan — it takes under 60 seconds and gives you a day-by-day breakdown you can actually work from.

-Common Mistakes Fans Make in Canada and Mexico
+Common mistakes fans make in Canada and Mexico

 Underestimating Mexico City's size.
 Getting from Condesa to the Azteca and back can eat 3+ hours on a crowded match day.
 Build buffer time into everything.